 In the past several years we have adopted digital messaging using “fldigi” (Fast Light Digital) protocols to pass lengthy messages that require high accuracy and filing organization.
 Using primarily MT-63 2K-Long on both HF and VHF/UHF circuits.
 Fldigi is a component of the Narrow Band Emergency Messaging Software (NBEMS) which is becoming a national standard.
 The days of passing and transcribing lengthy voice messages are gone.

-We also belong to CERT (Community Emergency Response Team) which is sponsored by the San Ramon Valley Fire Protection District.
+We also belong to CERT (Community Emergency Response Team) which is sponsored by the local Fire Protection District.
 We have set up portable radio stations at various CERT/SET training sites to practice “EMCOMM”, Emergency Communications.
 We participate in both the Sheriff’s and periodic Fire Department CERT Nets and larger exercises run by both organizations.

 Above: Be Prepared!
 Our 20 watt solar panel charges a big, deep-cycle 12 volt storage battery via a home made charge controller and system monitor.
 Although it is a small panel it will run things indefinitely at the rate and duty-cycles that we operate.
 If commercial power fails the equipment automatically switches to solar/battery power.
 This station has been solar powered since 1979.